8 common health problems to look out for in senior cats

 Lumps

 Senior cats are prone to developing lumps and bumps, which can appear anywhere on the body.
 These lumps are most commonly fatty tissue, cat bite abscesses, warts, or benign growths.
-However, there are some lumps that can be malignant.
+However, some lumps can be malignant.
 If your cat develops a lump that is rapidly growing, painful, or has discharge from it (including blood), then try to speak with a vet as soon as possible.

 Dental problems